FAQS / EDUCATION

 The best speaker/subwoofer crossover frequency for each speaker channel varies with the bass extension and output capabilities of the specific loudspeaker.
 Sometimes the auto-set-up system in the AV receiver will select a non-optimal crossover setting for a given loudspeaker channel.
 The below guideline will allow you to double-check the selected crossover frequency.
 If you are still unsure you can always contact the Sound Experts at SVS Customer Service for assistance.
-Our Merlin loudspeaker/subwoofer matching tool will also provide the recommended speaker/subwoofer crossover frequency for your model speaker.
+Our Subwoofer Matching Tool will also provide the recommended speaker/subwoofer crossover frequency for your model speaker.

 Typical Recommended Speaker/Subwoofer Crossover Settings: